djkormo/katacoda-scenarios/kubernetes-cka-part4b/step1.md

 `kubectl get all,ep -n alpha`{{execute}}

 **All** pods should be ready and running.
-Endpoint for service should be exposed.
+Endpoints for service should be exposed.

 CHECK